-Nemo Vista Elementary

-School, Parent and Family Engagement Plan 2024-2025
+Nemo Vista Elementary School, Parent and Family Engagement Plan 2024-2025

-Nemo Vista Elementary is committed to providing a quality education for all students and to recognizing the essential role of parents and the value of their input.
+Nemo Vista Elementary is committed to providing a quality education for all students and recognizing parents' essential role and the value of their input.
 The mission of our School, Parent, and Family Engagement Plan is to describe programs and practices in place at Nemo Vista Elementary that create and support active parental involvement and meet the needs of students and their families.
 Nemo Vista encourages parents to become actively involved in their child's education.
-To achieve such ends,

-Nemo Vista Elementary shall work to:
+To achieve such ends, Nemo Vista Elementary shall work to: